karaoc/dayz.test/[Server-Hosting]-Preparation-for-next-update-Lastest-changes.md

 ### And Tons of fixes and other improvements !

 * You can now build Stairs even if it's burried underground
-* Wooden Stairs model had various visual fixes
+* Wooden Stair model had various visual fixes
-* Wooden Wall model had various visual fixes
+* Wooden Wall Door model had various visual fixes
 * You can now see on what side of the wall you are when trying to place the hologram

 ## Server Settings